 A World In My Lap

 As an example of realistic modeling, the layout was not a contender by any stretch of the imagination, but as a hobby shop display, it was a winner.
-It had a number of features that would catch the eye of passers-by, particularly a convoluted track plan that would keep kids (and even some adults) guessing where the train would emerge next.
-The rugged scenery featured a waterfall and lots of roads populated by Märklin's early solid rubber automobiles.
+It had a number of features that would catch the eye of passers-by, including a convoluted track plan that would keep kids (and even some adults) guessing where the train would emerge next.

 Although it had no name, the railroad did have an agenda: to ship spring water in tank cars from a mountain spring (1) to a bottling plant (2).
 The only other structures were the enginehouse (3) and two passenger stations (4 and 5).
 All of the structures were scratchbuilt, and except for the long bridge at the top of the plan (6), which was Märklin's arched steel truss, all of the bridges were scratchbuilt as well.